MRO spare parts features

 Visualize your part relations by connecting all superseded and interchangeable parts.

-Lanza offers the ability to use where used-information in decision-making.
-Where used-information indicates in which as asset or line replaceable unit (LRU) a component is used.
-This often is often gathered from the bill of material (BOM) if available.
+Lanza offers the ability to use where-used information in decision making.
+Where-used information indicates in which asset or Line Replaceable Unit (LRU) a component is/ has been used.
+This is often gathered from the Bill Of Material (BOM), if available.
+This adds the following value for planning purposes:

 • Findability of underlying components